ADD CONDITION

 Overdosage

 In the event of accidental ingestion, it is imperative to seek medical attention immediately.
 Healthcare professionals should advise patients or caregivers to contact the Poison Control Center without delay.
-Prompt action is crucial to ensure appropriate management and mitigate potential risks associated with overdosage.
+Prompt action is crucial to ensure appropriate management and intervention.

 Symptoms of overdosage may vary depending on the substance involved; therefore, a thorough assessment by a medical professional is essential.
-Management procedures will be determined based on the specific circumstances of the overdosage, including the amount ingested and the time elapsed since ingestion.
+Monitoring and supportive care may be required based on the clinical presentation.

 Nonclinical Toxicology